Linaro/lava/doc/v2/development-intro.rst

 There are also locations which provide device configurations to support the unit tests.
 Only the Jinja2 support is used by the installed packages,

+.. index:: setting compatibility

+.. _compatibility_developer:

+Compatibility
+*************

+.. seealso:: :ref:`compatibility_failures`

+The compatibility mechanism allows the dispatcher-master daemon to prevent issues that would arise if the worker is running older software.
+A job with a lower compatibility may fail much, much later but this allows the job to fail early.
+In future, support is to be added for re-queuing such jobs.

+Developers need to take note that in the code, compatibility should reflect the removal of support for particular elements, similar to handling a SONAME when developing in C. When parts of the submission YAML are changed to no longer support fields previously used, then the compatibility of the associated strategy class must be raised to one more than the current highest compatibility in the ``lava-dispatcher`` codebase.
+Compatibility does not need to be changed when adding new classes or functionality.
+It remains a task for the admins to ensure that the code is updated when new functionality is to be used on a worker as this typically involves adding devices and other hardware.

+Compatibility is calculated for each pipeline during parsing.
+Only if the pipeline uses classes with the higher compatibility will the master prevent the test job from executing.
+Therefore, test jobs using code which has not had a compatibility change will continue to execute even if the worker is running older software.
+Compatibility is not a guarantee that all workers are running latest code, it exists to let jobs fail early when those specific jobs would attempt to execute a code path which has been removed in the updated code.

 .. _developer_jinja2_support: